 Insurance coverage appraisal reports are your evidence of value in the event of a loss and claim.
 These generally focus on estimating replacement value, which is your cost to replace a stolen, damaged or destroyed item with one of “like kind and quality.”
-The reports also bear witness that you were in possession of the property and provide an accurate description of it.

 Insurance loss or damage and claim

 Appraisal Associates works with many insurance adjusters who process complex and unusual claims involving art, antiques, and decorative art.
 As a result, we understand the type of information insurance companies want in a claim-related appraisal report.
-Appraisal Associates can bring this knowledge and experience to your claim when your insurance company asks for proof of value.
+Appraisal Associates can bring this knowledge and experience to a claim when your insurance company asks for proof of value.

 Certified Cultural Property donations